jjg1914/drone-build/README.md

   * Gyroscope
   * Accelerometer
   * Radio
-  * camera
+  * camera (maybe v2)

 2) Motors - require an additional power source
   * Propellers
   * Servo

 3) Controller - Should signal to radio on RPi. doesn't need a real case at first
-  TODO: what controls do we need?
+  * TODO: what controls do we need?
-  NOTE: stop gap - MAcbook
+  * NOTE: stop gap - MAcbook
+  * Use an old dual-shock?

 4) Flight control board - Arduino?